Saturday, December 28, 2024

 Why, and who, I feel comfortable asking for help*

 Its really hard for me to ask for help, post-Mark.
 Its not like I don't need or want the help, it just feels like I am burdening people who shouldn't have to take on my responsibilities.
-I know that's an extreme way to look at that.
-I guess I have always either felt self-sufficient, or as part of a team who could do most anything (me and Mark, of course).
+I guess I have always either felt self-sufficient, or as part of a team who could do most anything.
 Now and then Dylan will offer to do something for me and I seem to put him off.
 Why is that?
 My "kids" are adults now, and letting them help when they can would do a world of good for all of us.

 Home sweet home to be repainted soon!